byterubpay/byterub-site/_posts/2019-08-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-08-26.md

 **\<suraeNoether>** but not
 **\<hyc>** lol
 **\<sarang>** Finally, I continue analysis work on proving systems
-**\<suraeNoether>** 5707 is for how the second basepoint in our pedersen commitments are selected. if i recall from my conversation with sarang earlier, this PR will make the monero codebase slightly more robust, less brittle, more consistent with the way it works, and more importantly \*more easily verified to be correct\* by new users, even though it's a relatively small change
+**\<suraeNoether>** 5707 is for how the second basepoint in our pedersen commitments are selected. if i recall from my conversation with sarang earlier, this PR will make the byterub codebase slightly more robust, less brittle, more consistent with the way it works, and more importantly \*more easily verified to be correct\* by new users, even though it's a relatively small change
 **\<sarang>** RingCT3.0 is exploitable in its current form, but I'm told a forthcoming fix likely solves the problem (unclear if provably at this point) with little impact on efficiency
 **\<sarang>** suraeNoether: the change only makes it harder to use the wrong hashing method :)
 **\<sarang>** and enables slightly more efficient hash-to-point operations under some constructions